evavra/ionospheric_correction/README.md

 To solve this issue, not only do we need a large filter, but also rule out pixels whose amplitude is too large after the correction.

+NOTE: Before correcting merged interferograms, make sure ```params1``` is in each subband interferogram directory.
 The command to correct ionospheric noise:
 ```
 cd iono_correction